esmero/archipelago-deployment/docs/osx.md

-# Installing Archipelago on OSX
+# Installing Archipelago Drupal 9 on OSX

 ## About running terminal commands